SunnyTseng/Birds-Canada-ARU-data-on-BirdNET/docs/working-notes.md

 - Contacted Connor for potential tools for summarize

+- Partially finished the R code for combining data

+- Get approval from David Bradley for the output format

 ### Dec.
 15, 2023

 - Receive message from Birds Canada and stop the current analysis
+- Next step:
+  - Combine BirdNET output file for each site, each ARU.
+Using the current R code (need to update for Mini and BAT-LT), and use the one recommended by Connor
+  - Produce the summary plots for each sites